riastrad/cyberbspace/posts/2019/review-the-power.md

 Why do contemporary publishing houses insist on incorporating visual elements in the story?
 There is an increasingly common practice that I cannot support, and I'm noticing more and more that it has to do with the story including some sort of reference to digital forms of communication.
 Is the protagonist of this chapter receiving an e-mail from someone?
 The reader will never know unless we print this section in a sans serif mono spaced font!
 This section is supposed to be an internet forum?
 How will our poor author’s audience understand what’s happening unless we change the font and put all of the comments in annoyingly formatted CSS looking boxes?

 I realize this is a question of personal aesthetics.
-But if I wanted information conveyed via a combination of text and visual elements, I would read a graphic novel[^5].
+But if I wanted information conveyed via a combination of text and visual elements, I would read a graphic novel.[^5]

 Finally, there's the framing gimmick of the story being told as a historical narrative from 5,000 years in the future.
-Combining this with the “archeological” illustrations sprinkled throughout the book, really irked me.
+Combining this with the “archeological” illustrations sprinkled throughout the book really irked me.
 Honestly, I could live with the framing device, but the the illustrations could have died on the editor’s desk and I don’t think the story would have suffered for it.

 ## Final Pronouncement